w3f/Grants-Program/docs/T&Cs.md

 ## 13. Referral Program

-if You were referred to the Web 3.0 Foundation Grants Program by a person who is either a Polkadot Ambassador or, in any case, a person considered by Web 3.0 as being active in the Polkadot Ecosystem (a “Valid Referee”), upon signature of this Terms and Conditions you could indicate to Web 3.0 the name of this Valid Referee, provided that he/she gave you his/her consent to share his/her identity with Web 3.0.
+If you were referred to the Web 3.0 Foundation Grants Program by a person who is either a Polkadot Ambassador or, in any case, a person considered by Web 3.0 as being active in the Polkadot Ecosystem (a “Valid Referee”), upon signature of this Terms and Conditions you could indicate to Web 3.0 the name of this Valid Referee, provided that he/she gave you his/her consent to share his/her identity with Web 3.0.
 Web 3.0, as part of its grant referral program, will grant to the Valid Referee a referral bonus of the amount at that time allocated as bonus under such program.
 For the avoidance of any doubt, Web 3.0 reserves the right to decide - at its complete discretion - if an individual is (and/or continues to be) a Valid Referee, and only in this case the referee will be entitled to receive the referral bonus.